 - Log into Cloudera Manager Admin Console with the credentials: Username: admin Password: admin.

-- After logging in, the Cloudera Manager End User License Terms and Conditions page displays.
+- After you log in, the Cloudera Manager End User License Terms and Conditions page displays.
 Read the terms and conditions and then select Yes to accept them.

 - Click Continue.